 Since his move to the Roaring Fork Valley, Enis has served both as president of the Aspen Glen Homeowners Association and chairman of the Aspen Glen Club.
 He is also a member of the Sunset Rotary Club.
-Enis is an admirer of Colorado Mountain College having taken several of its noncredit courses.
+Enis is an admirer of Colorado Mountain College and has taken several of its noncredit courses.

 Amy Margerum Berg is president of The Better Angels Society, a nonprofit supporting the work of documentarian Ken Burns and other filmmakers.

-She holds a degree in Planning from University of California at Santa Cruz and a Masters in Marine Policy from the University of Washington.
+She holds a degree in planning from the University of California at Santa Cruz and a master’s degree in marine policy from the University of Washington.

 Katherine “Kathy” Sharp Borgen has lived in Colorado for more than 50 years.
-She divides her time between Denver and Vail and participates in community, state, and national activities.
+She divides her time between Denver and Vail and participates in community, state and national activities.
 She is married to Bjorn Borgen, a native of Norway, and has a large family, all of whom live in Colorado.
 She spends the summers in Norway where her family is active in business and sports.

 After college, she worked as a research assistant at both Harvard Medical School and the University of Colorado Medical Center.
-She loves science, and has kept up with its developments.
+She loves science and has kept up with its developments.
 Feeling the need to broaden her perspective on the world, she entered the Iliff School of Theology (Denver) and in 2000 received a Master of Arts in theology with a concentration in women in religion.
 Her master’s thesis was on “Women for Social Change – Religious Perspectives on the Environment.”

 Over the years, she has served on boards that complement her science and theology interests.
 At present, she sits on the Walking Mountains Science Center as trustee emerita and former board chair; the Betty Ford Alpine Gardens as former vice chair; the Iliff Eco-Justice Center; and the Advisory Board of the Smith College Center for Environmental, Ecological Design and Sustainability.
-She also sits on the Borgen Family Foundation Board, which concentrates on funding education, humanitarian, and environmental entities.
+She also sits on the Borgen Family Foundation Board, which concentrates on funding education, humanitarian and environmental entities.
 The Foundation has generously supported CMC’s Mountain Futures Fund and other college priorities.

 Paul also sponsors an annual 12-day study tour to the New Orleans WWII Museum and the battlefields of Normandy, France, for a dozen high school sophomores and juniors.
 A Korean War veteran, he is passionate about teaching kids the history of America’s role in world affairs.
 The local community benefits through a requirement that the students present what they’ve learned to other classes and local groups.

 Connie Calaway earned her bachelor’s and master’s degrees at Westminster Choir College in Princeton, New Jersey.
 She attended the Vienna Akademie für Musik in Vienna, Austria, and the University of Washington.
-Connie performed and recorded as soloist with the New York Philharmonic Orchestra, Leonard Bernstein Conducting (recorded on Columbia Records), Westminster Choir, Rice University Chamber Players, and the Houston Symphony.
+Connie performed and recorded as a soloist with the New York Philharmonic Orchestra, Leonard Bernstein Conducting (recorded on Columbia Records), Westminster Choir, Rice University Chamber Players and the Houston Symphony.
 She toured with the Robert Shaw Chorale and performed and produced for Young Audiences of America.

 She founded Houston’s 100 Women and the Texas Institute for Arts in Education, in partnership with the Lincoln Center Institute in New York City.
 Connie was vice chair for the 1988 Presidential Victory Fund of the Democratic National Committee.
-She was a delegate to the Arias Peace Process in Nicaragua, Honduras, and Guatemala.
-She has served on the boards of Houston Friends of Music, Houston Grand Opera, Westminster Choir College at Ryder University, and National Alliance for Arts Advocates.
+She was a delegate to the Arias Peace Process in Nicaragua, Honduras and Guatemala.
+She has served on the boards of Houston Friends of Music, Houston Grand Opera, Westminster Choir College at Ryder University and National Alliance for Arts Advocates.

 A resident of Carbondale, Colorado, Connie has served as chair of the Colorado Mountain College Foundation Board and chair for River Bridge.
 She served on Colorado Governor Bill Owens’ Commission for Science and Technology and on the Board of Governors for Colorado State University.